-You will examine how our brains function, and how and why changes in our environment, culture, relationships, and more can influence our behaviour and overall wellbeing.
+You will examine how our brains function, and how and why changes in our environment, culture, and relationships can influence our behaviour and overall wellbeing.
 Through a minor subject, you will focus your study in a particular area of psychology - from brain and behavioural disorders to workplace and forensic psychology.

-Subjects

-Forensic Psychology

-Māori and Indigenous Perspectives

-Neuroscience and Cognition
+Subjects Forensic Psychology Māori and Indigenous Perspectives Neuroscience and Cognition

 Psychological Wellbeing

 Psychology for Common Good

 Workplace Psychology

-The Bachelor of Psychological Science has introductory and specialised courses in different areas of psychology, including a final-year community project.
+The BPsycSc has introductory and specialised courses in different areas of psychology, including a final-year community project.